-P:\PROJECTS\E099406\ADMIN\REPORTS\PDR EA\Final\Hwy3-TESR-PDR - Final.doc h to increase the spacing between Highway 3 and South Talbot I cost between \$2 and \$3 million, and cannot be justified based eview.

-Response

-Road across the former railway corridor to connect to the new of the railway corridor cannot be permitted since this will at the South Talbot Road - Victoria Avenue intersection.

-ign study, MTO and its consultant reviewed the traffic Road 8 and Pinkerton Sideroad intersections.
-The review acing between Highway 3 and Pinkerton Sideroad is less than Il remain satisfactory provided that no significant new of Highway 3.

-a Essex Road 8 between the intersections with Highway 3 and rn if additional development south of Highway 3 is desired. ovements should be considered under a more comprehensive interdependency of the municipal and provincial network, and erty and cost implications.
-MTO has suggested to the Town of insportation study to address the forecasted operational and a Avenue and Essex Road 8 where there is close spacing ection and the adjacent municipal intersection.

-native to realign Division Road to connect to the Inman Road reviewed subsequent to PIC#3 based on comments received and e.
-A new alternative has been recommended that avoids g traffic to Inman Road.

-ssed by considering improvements that target intersection

-bels is considered to be imperceptible.

-as completed in February 2002 as part of this study.
-Under a ry of the Environment, the Ministry of Transportation is required here there is a 5-decibel or more increase in noise as a result of size barrier is not warranted within the study limits, as the 5not occur within the 20 year planning horizon.

-ended at a number of intersections where traffic signals are e upgraded to current standards, or traffic signals have been has been identified.
-No other illumination has been dor for the current study period.
-In terms of preventing light that are currently available that minimize upward light.
+Comment / Issue Response safety concerns at both Victoria Avenue and Essex Road 8 where there is close spacing between the Highway 3 intersection and the adjacent municipal intersection.
+Concerned Victoria Avenue intersection will only get worse if South Talbot road connected to Essex Road 8 An extension of South Talbot Road across the former railway corridor to connect to the new development on the west side of the railway corridor cannot be permitted since this will compromise traffic operations at the South Talbot Road - Victoria Avenue intersection.
+Suggests realigning Highway 3 at Victoria to the south away from South Talbot Road Shifting Highway 3 to the south to increase the spacing between Highway 3 and South Talbot Road at Victoria Avenue could cost between \$2 and \$3 million, and cannot be justified based on the Ministry's operational review.
+Pinkerton Road intersection on Essex Road 8 too close to Highway 3 As part of our preliminary design study, MTO and its consultant reviewed the traffic operations at the Essex County Road 8 and Pinkerton Sideroad intersections.
+The review concluded that although the spacing between Highway 3 and Pinkerton Sideroad is less than desirable, traffic operations will remain satisfactory provided that no significant new development takes place south of Highway 3.
+However, the short distance on Essex Road 8 between the intersections with Highway 3 and Pinkerton Sideroad is of concern if additional development south of Highway 3 is desired.
+Opportunities for further improvements should be considered under a more comprehensive road network study given the interdependency of the municipal and provincial network, and the possible community, property and cost implications.
+MTO has suggested to the Town of Essex that they partner in a transportation study to address the forecasted operational and safety concerns at both Victoria Avenue and Essex Road 8 where there is close spacing between the Highway 3 intersection and the adjacent municipal intersection.
+Prime agricultural land would be destroyed by dividing farm into 3 unfarmable triangles Undesirable skew angle at intersection of Inman Road a Essex Road 34 The technically preferred alternative to realign Division Road to connect to the Inman Road intersection at Highway 3 was reviewed subsequent to PIC#3 based on comments received and on new opportunities that arose.
+A new alternative has been recommended that avoids dividing the farm and directing traffic to Inman Road.
+Community and Property In npacts Air quality Air quality can partly be addressed by considering improvements that target intersection delays and congestion.
+Concerned about estimated noise increase of 2.5 decibels What measures will be taken to reduce noise?
+Requests noise barriers An increase of less than 3 decibels is considered to be imperceptible.
+A Noise Impact assessment was completed in February 2002 as part of this study.
+Under a noise protocol with the Ministry of the Environment, the Ministry of Transportation is required to consider noise mitigation where there is a 5-decibel or more increase in noise as a result of proposed improvements.
+A noise barrier is not warranted within the study limits, as the 5-decibel increase in noise will not occur within the 20 year planning horizon.
+Request full cut-off luminaires (FCOs) throughout the project.
+Illumination has been recommended at a number of intersections where traffic signals are presently installed and are to be upgraded to current standards, or traffic signals have been recommended because a need has been identified.
+No other illumination has been recommended within this corridor for the current study period.
+In terms of preventing light from shining upward, street lights are currently available that minimize upward light.
 The type